helix-editor/helix/book/src/guides/indent.md

 means the first line is included, and the indent level is cancelled out on this line.
 (Note these scopes are the defaults for `@indent` and `@outdent`—they are written explicitly for demonstration.)

+## Testing

+`cargo xtask indent-check [language]` checks the queries against the fixtures in `tests/indent/<language-id>.<ext>` in both modes: re-indenting each line and simulating a newline typed after it, so a rule that is correct one way but wrong the other is caught.